ayushidalmia/ayushidalmia.github.io/_pages/index.md

 permalink: /
 ---

-Ayushi Dalmia is working as a research enthusiast designing and implementing solutions in the retail industry, more specifically in fashion.
-At IBM Research, she is working in the [AI for Fashion](https://cognitivefashion.github.io/) project where she focused on building machines to bridge the gap between online and offline shopping experience.
+Ayushi Dalmia is working as a research engineer, designing and implementing solutions for the retail industry, more specifically in the domain of fashion.
+At IBM Research, she is working in the [AI for Fashion](https://cognitivefashion.github.io/) project where she is focused on building machines to bridge the gap between online and offline shopping experience.

-Over the past few years, she has developed interests in the fields of artifical intelligence, natural language processing, and network analysis while working on a diverse set of project.
+Over the past few years, she has developed interests in the fields of artifical intelligence, natural language processing, and network analysis while working on a diverse set of problems.
 Her detailed resume can be found [here](https://drive.google.com/file/d/1DCTNXvspLqHxiajsCc6VI9Zub9ZMuqcJ/view?usp=sharing).

 education and career
 --------------------